jrdriscoll17/movie-app/README.md

-# Movie MVC
+# Movie App

-This app will allow users to add movies to their profile with a title, genres, and up to three actors.
-These movies can then be viewd and updated on their profile page.
-User's movies will aslo be visible on the movies page to all users, however only the user who created the movie will be allowed to edit or remove the movie.
-The genres and actors pages allow users to view movies by genre or actor respectively.
+This app will allow users to add movies to their profile with a title and review that movie.
+These movie's reviews can then be viewed and updated by that user.
+User's movies will aslo be visible on the movies page to all users, however only the user who created the movie will be allowed to edit or remove the reviews.

 ## Summary